ppomes/r10k_sample/modules/apache/README.md

 ## Description

-Sample module for Apache for Ubuntu systems
+Sample module for Apache on Ubuntu systems

 ## Usage